yamakata/recipe_dataset/README.md

-# English recipe flowgraph dataset
+# English recipe flowgraph
-The recipe flowgraph datasets used in our papers published at CEA2017 [1] and LREC2020 [2] are available for download.
+The recipe flowgraph corola used in our papers published at CEA2017 [1] and LREC2020 [2] are available for download.

 ## Download files:
 ### r-100 dataset